 Supported currencies & account details

-You can hold and convert funds in 50+ currencies in Dext Wallets.
+In future releases, you will be able to hold and convert funds in 50+ currencies using Dext Wallets.

-Global Accounts (local bank‑style details) are available in 20+ currencies across 10+ countries/regions - availability depends on your business location and entity.
+In future releases, Global accounts, providing local bank-style details, will be available in 20+ currencies across 10+ countries/regions- availability depends on your business location and entity.
+We are also exploring support for international payments.

 Go to Payments > Wallets.